 The compensation committee believes that a portion of an executive officer's compensation should be tied to the achievement of the company's performance goals in the form of an annual non-equity incentive cash bonus, in order to reward performance and overall company success.
 B&G Foods' annual bonus plan provides for annual cash incentive awards to be made to our executive officers and senior managers upon our company's attainment of pre-set adjusted EBITDA objectives.
 However, no annual bonuses are paid unless excess cash for the fiscal year is positive.
 Adjusted EBITDA targets under the annual bonus plan may be reset periodically within a fiscal year by the compensation committee to take into account acquisitions and other unplanned events.
 Executives generally must be employed on the last day of a plan year to receive an annual bonus award, however, the compensation committee, at its discretion, may prorate awards in the event of certain circumstances such as the executive's promotion or demotion, death or retirement.

-The amount of the annual award to each executive is based upon a percentage of the executive's or senior manager's annualized base salary, with such percentage varying depending upon the level of adjusted EBITDA as compared to threshold, target and maximum adjusted EBITDA performance objectives as follows:
+The amount of the annual award to each executive is based upon a percentage of the executive's or senior manager's annualized base salary, with such percentage varying depending upon the level of adjusted EBITDA as compared to threshold, target and maximum adjusted EBITDA performance objectives as set forth in the table below.
+Beginning with the 2012 annual bonus plan, the compensation committee has significantly increased the level of difficulty to achieve the threshold, target and maximum performance objectives.
+In recognition of the increased performance expectations, the committee also increased the target bonus award from 50% of a full bonus to 85% of a full bonus.
+The maximum bonus award as a percentage of salary has not been increased.

-Annual Bonus Awa rd as a Percent age of Base Sa larv
+2011 Annual Bonus Award as a Percentage of Base Salary Annual Bonus Av centage of Base

-Name Threshold (No Bonus) Target (Half Bonus)
+Name Threshold (No Bonus) Target (Half Bonus) Maximum (Full Bonus) Threshold (No Bonus) Target (85% Bonus) Maximum (Full Bonus)

-David L. Wenner 0% 50% 100%
+David L. Wenner 0% 50% 100% 0% 85% 100%

-Robert C. Cantwell 0% 35% 70%
+Robert C. Cantwell 0% 35% 70% 0% 60% 70%

-Vanessa E. Maskal 0% 35% 70%
+Vanessa E. Maskal 0% 35% 70% 0% 60% 70%

-Scott E. Lerner 0% 35% 70%
+Scott E. Lerner 0% 35% 70% 0% 60% 70%

-William F. Herbes 0% 35% 70%
+William F. Herbes 0% 35% 70% 0% 60% 70%

-The fiscal 2010 adjusted EBITDA threshold, target and maximum performance objectives were, \$101.2 million, \$103.0 million and \$106.7 million.
-For sake of comparison, our fiscal 2009 adjusted EBTIDA was \$103.0 million.
-Our company's fiscal 2010 adjusted EBITDA of \$119.7 million was substantially above the maximum adjusted EBITDA objective of \$106.7 million.
-Therefore, as reflected in the non-equity incentive plan compensation column in the summary compensation table below, the named executive officers received full bonus awards under the annual bonus plan for fiscal 2010.
+The fiscal 2011 adjusted EBITDA threshold, target and maximum performance objectives were \$117.7 million, \$119.7 million and \$123.9 million.
+For sake of comparison, our fiscal 2010 adjusted EBTIDA was \$119.7 million.
+Our company's fiscal 2011 adjusted EBITDA of \$131.1 million was substantially above the maximum adjusted EBITDA objective of \$123.9 million.
+Therefore, as reflected in the non-equity incentive plan compensation column in the summary compensation table below, the named executive officers received full bonus awards under the annual bonus plan for fiscal 2011.